Where to start?

 - Outdoors locations (such as the beach, local park, etc).

-Costs & Things to Consider
+Costs & Considerations

 - Yoga studios can be costly, but you will save on supplies if the instructor provides them.
 Also many have cost-effective membership plans.